Boruch-Baum/emacs-w3m/README.md

   * Suggested improvements to all documentation files.

 * `bb_compiler_warnings`<sub>[_pr #24_](https://github.com/emacs-w3m/emacs-w3m/pull/24)</sub>

-* `bb_sessions`<sub>[_based upon pr #26_](https://github.com/emacs-w3m/emacs-w3m/pull/26)</sub>
-  * Change the way the session pop-up window behaves when deleting buffers and when exiting the pop-up, so that the currently displayed buffer is the one that remains 'on top'.
-This is mainly the contribution of Eugene Sharygin (@eush77) commit 390c4622eae.

 * `bb_xemacs_kill` <sub>[_pr #28_](https://github.com/emacs-w3m/emacs-w3m/pull/28)</sub>
   * Remove support for xemacs.
 The upstream has not been in